medialize/ally.js/docs/tutorials/accessible-dialog.md

 layout: doc-page.html
 ---

-# Accessible Dialog Tutorial
+# Accessible dialog tutorial

 This document explains what steps need to be taken in order to make a visually compelling, yet fully accessible dialog according to [WAI-ARIA 1.0 Authoring Practices](http://www.w3.org/WAI/PF/aria-practices/#dialog_modal).

 HTML5.1 specifies the [`<dialog>` element](http://www.w3.org/TR/html51/interactive-elements.html#the-dialog-element) that natively does most of what is explained here.
 But since [browser support](http://caniuse.com/#feat=dialog) is rather limited, making use of `<dialog>` is not yet possible.

-The code discussed in this tutorial is available in [ally.js Dialog Example](./dialog.example.html) and can be [interacted with](#Interactive-Demo) below.
+The code discussed in this tutorial is available in [ally.js Dialog Example](./dialog.example.html) and can be [interacted with](#Interactive-demo) below.

-## The Visual Effect
+## The visual effect

 Before we get into the technical things, let's first discuss what a dialog is.
 From a user experience perspective it is a piece of information, or a set of interactions, provided to the user in a way that disrupts the user's current interaction.
 The user is made to focus on the dialog's content and ignore the rest of the application or website.
 Visually this is usually achieved by layering a box in the visual center of the application and by positioning a translucent layer (i.e. showing the content behind it, but in a distorted manner) behind the dialog, to emphasize that the layer is the only important thing.